-As we age, it becomes more important than ever to actively look after our health.
-A personally tailored, varied diet and regular exercise are key measures.
+As we age, it becomes increasingly important to look after our health.
+A varied diet and regular exercise are particularly important.

 Sleep patterns change throughout a person’s lifetime.
 A healthy lifestyle and a steady day/night (sleep/wake) cycle help promote a restorative nighttime rest in later life.